-Testing for hepatitis usually begins with blood tests to determine how well the liver is functioning and whether it is damaged (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, hepatitis in donated blood) and to measure the severity and progress of... read more ).
+Testing for hepatitis usually begins with blood tests to determine how well the liver is functioning and whether it is damaged (liver tests Liver Blood Tests Liver tests are blood tests that represent a noninvasive way to screen for the presence of liver disease (for example, viral hepatitis in donated blood) and to measure the severity and progress... read more ).
 Liver tests involve measuring the levels of liver enzymes and other substances produced by the liver.
 These tests may help determine the severity of liver damage.

 If tests suggest hepatitis, doctors do other blood tests to check for hepatitis viruses.
 These blood tests can identify parts of specific viruses (antigens), specific antibodies produced by the body to fight the virus, and sometimes genetic material (RNA or DNA) of the virus.

 Doctors do not routinely test people for hepatitis E. However, a blood test to detect antibodies produced by the person's immune system in response to the hepatitis E virus, if available, is done when both of the following are present:

 Tests do not detect hepatitis A, B, or C, but the person has typical manifestations of viral hepatitis.

 The person has recently traveled to an area where hepatitis E is common.

 Good sanitation and personal hygiene can help prevent hepatitis E. Travelers to countries where sanitation is not optimal can reduce their risk of infection by not drinking unpurified water.
 Boiling and chlorination of water inactivates the hepatitis E virus.